syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/data-binding.md

 # Data Binding

-The ComboBox loads the data either from local data sources or remote data services using the `dataSource` property.
+The ComboBox loads the data either from the local data sources or remote data services using the `dataSource` property.
 It supports the data type of `array` or **DataManager**.